rtuin/lastfmservice/readme.md

     $result = $album->getInfo('On the go', 'Matthew Halsall');

 ## Thoughts and wishlist
-As the library is generated from the documentation that is available [here](http://www.last.fm/api), there is still some work to do.
+The library is generated from the documentation that is available [here](http://www.last.fm/api), and there is still some manual work to do.

-As i've just needed a relatively small portion of the library for the project i'm working on, unit tests are not written for every component.
+As i've just needed a relatively small portion of the library for the project i'm working on, there are just some unit tests for the sake of it, not for every part of the library.

 Also, it would be nice to see the `Client` class remember authentication tokens etc.

 Another thing that is worth looking at is the client `httpRequest` method; not sure if CURL is the way to go.